What is Plugging My Drains?

 Avoid using liquid drain cleaners as well.
 While you think you can save money by using them instead of hiring a plumber, you stand to actually exacerbate the problem in the long run.
 These cleaners contain hydrochloric acid that can damage pipes and kitchen finishes such as enamel.

 By doing a little preventative maintenance, your drains are more likely to be free of obstruction.
 Just a little blockage can get worse in no time, so make sure you monitor any signs of blockage.
 Once the water starts draining slowly, act on it immediately.
-You may also want to call a Saskatoon professional for drain cleaning services to keep the water going where it is intended to go.
+You may also want to call a Saskatoon professional for drain cleaning service to keep the water going where it is intended to go.

 4 Reasons Not To Use Liquid Drain Cleaners, Angieslist.com